jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

     (b) a person in actual occupation of the land by virtue of being the holder of an existing privilege (other than an authorisation granted under Part 2 of the Petroleum Act 1937); and
     (c) a controlling authority in respect of the land
   - **offshore** means anywhere that is the seaward side of the mean high-water mark
-  - **onshore Taranaki region** means the Taranaki Region as constituted by clause 4 of the Local Government (Taranaki Region) Reorganisation Order 1989, but excludes any part of that region that is offshore
   - **owner** means—
     (a) in relation to Crown land, the appropriate Minister within the meaning of subsection (2); and (b) in relation to land other than Crown land, the person or persons who hold the fee simple title to the land; and includes, except for the purposes of sections 8 and 49 to 52, the person or persons (other than the Crown) who owns or own the minerals in the land